hyron-group/reference/addons-development/build-addons.md

 >
 > ## ./plugins
 >
-> Contains the default plugins of hyron.
+> Contains the default plugins of Hyron.
 You can also rely on it to build your plugins
 >
 > ## ./addons
 >